veraison/pocli/README.md

 be used to validate the certificate sent by the server.
-It is possible to disable server certificate validation with `-i`/`--insecure` flag (note that if this flag is used, `-s` flag is implied and does not need to be explicitly specified. specified).
+It is possible to disable server certificate validation with `-i`/`--insecure` flag (note that if this flag is used, `-s` flag is implied and does not need to be explicitly specified.
 Alternatively, if the CA cert for the server is available but is not installed in the system, it may be specified using `-E`/`--ca-cert` flag.